SovereignCloudStack/k8s-harbor/README.md

   - Separate operators can be deployed using e.g. `kubectl apply -k operators/redis/`
 - `postgres`
   - Contains CR `postgresql` - postgresql cluster with basic configuration
-  - Postgres-operator has to be installed first, and then it can be installed by `kubectl apply -k postgres/`
+  - Postgres-operator has to be installed first, and then postgresql cluster can be deployed by `kubectl apply -k postgres/`
 - `redis`
   - Contains CR `RedisFailover` - redis sentinel with basic configuration
-  - Redis-operator has to be installed first, and then it can be installed by `kubectl apply -k redis/`
+  - Redis-operator has to be installed first, and then redis sentinel cluster can be deployed by `kubectl apply -k redis/`
 - `envs`
   - Contains kustomize overlays, e.g. `envs/public/`
   - Each subdirectory define deployment of Harbor